qbit-glitch/golang-udemy/intermediate/NOTES.md

 - Understanding time zones, durations and arithmetic operations is crucial for comprehensive time management in your go programs.

 ## Epoch

+- Epoch refers to a specific point in time that serves as a reference for timestamps and calculations.
+It's often used in computing and programming to represent time as a single number of count of seconds or milliseconds since a defined starting point.

+- The epoch time is usually defined as a unix epoch, which is zero hours, zero minutes and zero seconds UTC on January 1st, 1970. `00:00:00 UTC on Jan 1, UTC`.
+This point was chosen because it precedes most modern computer systems and allows for a simple representation.

+- In many programming languages including Go, time is often represented as the number of seconds or milliseconds elapsed since the Unix epoch.
+So this representation is convenient for storing, comparing and manipulating time related data.

+- So epoch time units are seconds.
+Unix time in seconds which is a timestamp.
+Milliseconds are used for more precise calculations and to capture smaller time intervals and epoch time values are positive values or negative values.
+Positive value represent times after the unix epoch which is a mentioned here Jan 1, 1970 and negative values represent times before the Unix epoch, which is the midnight of Jan 1, 1970.

+- Go's time package provides a roust support for handling time related operations including time formatting, time calculations, time zones and it also has dome Unix time functions like
+    - time.Now() which retrieves the current time.
+    - time.Unix() which converts Unix time to a `time.Time` object
+    - time.Since, time.Until() calculate durations since or until a specified time.

+- Epoch Applications in Programming :
+    - Storing timestamps in databases using Unix like time simplifies sorting and querying data based on time intervals.
+    - many OS and file systems record file creationg, modification times as Unix timestamps.

+    - Epoch time is Universal accross platforms and programming languages, facilitating interoperatbility.

+- Considerations :
+    - Unix time does not account for leap seconds which are adjustments made to keep time synchronized with Earth's rotation and this can lead to slight inaccuracies over long periods.
+    - Depending on requirements, Unix time in miliseconds might be necessary for finer granularity.

+- Unix time traditionally count seconds but modern systems and applications often require higher precision and nanoseconds provide this higher precision allowing for more accurate timestamps.
+Including nanoseconds allows the time.Time objects to represent a specific point in time more precisely than just using seconds alone.